kondilidisn/understanding_ingredient_substitutions/README.md

 # Exploring_FoodKG_1MRecipes (WIP)

-This repository contains the code surrounding Understadning Ingredient Substitution Experiments, in the context of an agent interacting with a human chef in order to learn how to perform ingredient substitution.
+This repository contains the code surrounding Understanding Ingredient Substitution Experiments, in the context of an agent interacting with a human chef in order to learn how to perform ingredient substitution.

 The code supports the exploration and use of the Recipe1M dataset and Recipe1Msubs benchmark.
 Additionally, it utilizes a GraphDB interface to query the FoodKG knowledge graph.